-- Professional communication with the DU Academic Fieldwork Coordinator, fieldwork supervisors, and fieldwork agencies. - Timely submission of all required paperwork before, during, and at completion of fieldwork experiences.
-Untimely submission will delay the start of FW or submission of the final grade for FW. - Adherence to policies and procedures of the fieldwork placement including HIPPA, universal precautions, and other safety measures. - Active engagement in self-directed learning. - Active participation in the supervisory process. - Adherence to all DU MSOT program policies and procedures relevant to fieldwork. - Students should plan for housing and transportation to FW II assignments. - Student should not schedule personal plans e.g. vacation/travel during scheduled FW I and FW II.
-Release time for events cannot be guaranteed.
-Examples include: vacations and travel.
-Fieldwork educators expect students to maintain a schedule consistent with the established schedule of the fieldwork site and fieldwork educator.
+- Professional communication with the University Academic Fieldwork Coordinator, fieldwork supervisors, and fieldwork agencies. - Timely submission of all required paperwork before, during, and at completion of fieldwork experiences.
+Untimely submission will delay the start of FW or submission of the final grade for FW. - Adherence to policies and procedures of the fieldwork placement including HIPPA, universal precautions, and other safety measures. - Active engagement in self-directed learning. - Active participation in the supervisory process. - Adherence to all DU MSOT program policies and procedures relevant to fieldwork. - Students should plan for housing and transportation to FW II assignments. - Students are expected to maintain a schedule consistent with the established schedule of the fieldwork site and fieldwork educator.
+Students are expected to schedule any personal plans/events outside of the established fieldwork schedule. - Students are responsible for paying for costs incurred for additional tests/lab expenses required by the FW placement.